unicode-org/icu4x/docs/style-guide.md

 Note: Any change to field visibility constitute a breaking change to the public API.
 Note: Even if the setter is infallible, the getter/setter model is useful when optimized type is used internally while public API exposes a standard type, like in the case of `meta` field in the example above.

 One suggested situation in which public fields would be acceptable is for user-facing "bag of options" structs.
 These would have no inbuilt semantics and no consistency guarantees, so the superior ergonomics of the public fields can be benefited from.
+In that case, it is recommended to also implement or derive the `Default` trait.
+See `Constructor` section below for details.

 See [this issue](https://github.com/unicode-org/rust-discuss/issues/15) for more.

 ## Derived Traits